Programs & Activities

 Adult sports are offered in both league and "open gym" formats.

-Adult Slow Pitch Softball leagues include Men's, Women's, and Coed leagues for all ability levels.
+Adult Slow Pitch Softball leagues include Men's and Coed leagues for all ability levels.
 Teams are organized during the winter and spring, with league play occurring in the summer.
-There is a minimum residency requirement.
 Call our office for specific details.
 More Information

 Adult Instructional / Leisure